 Homemade Crispy Air Fryer Potato Wedges recipe, here you go!!!
 Seasoned with herbs, these Potato Wedges are perfectly crispy on the outside and soft on the inside.
 Quick, easy, inexpensive and a healthier alternative to the store bought or deep fried potatoes wedges.

-This quick, easy and healthy Vegan Rainbow Vegetable Tortilla Wrap is packed full of colorful veggies that kiddoes, big and small, will love.
+This quick, easy and healthy Vegan Rainbow Vegetable Tortilla Wrap is packed full of colorful veggies that kiddoes, big and small, will love these fun toddler snacks.

 How much fun is this Rainbow Fruit Tray with Orange Honey Greek Yogurt Dip?
 It makes for a vibrant and healthy snack or appetizer for kids and adults and is perfect for feeding a crowd!

 Crispy homemade Healthy 5 flavors Banana chips / Plantain chips are awesome in taste and way better than store bought.

 What kid wouldn’t love a chocolate dipped frozen banana for snack like these chocobananos?
 What a fun treat.
 They can be topped with a variety of colorful toppings and it’s easy enough for kids to help you make them.

 Enjoy a healthy snack banana split frozen yogurt, fruit, granola, what could be a better way to start your day?
 And you can just use toasted oats on top since we can’t use granola on the food program!
 What a fun idea!
 If you’re not sure what yogurt is allowed on the food program, click here.

 Watermelon Pizza is the perfect fun snack to serve your little ones.
 It is refreshing, healthy, quick to prepare and so delicious.

 They say an apple a day keeps the doctor away, and these fun apple bugs make a great way to persuade kids to eat them!